jiangaoMartin/F21CA-Games3-Minecraft-Murder-Mystery/README.md

   - Interrogate suspicious characters
   - Track achievements and identify the murderer!

-- **Evaluation**
-  - Improved LLM accuracy, relevance, and emotional consistency to **100%**
-  - 80% player success rate in identifying the correct suspect
-  - User testing, questionnaires, and safety optimization included

 ## Gameplay Flow

 1. Learn the backstory from an in-game book